AleksanderSkubala/edu-assistant/README.md

 There are 3 crucial variables that need to be set:
 1. `OPENAI_API_KEY` - your OpenAI API key (If you don't want to use OpenAI models and use an open-source one instead, you must change that in code, easier method of changing a model for a whole project will be added *WIP*)
-2. `PDF_FOLDER_PATH` - this is the path of where your materials in PDF format should be stored, from this path the files will be fetched for later processing
+2. `PDF_FOLDER_PATH` - this is the path of where your materials in PDF format should be stored, from this path the files will be fetched for later processing.
+From now on, also Markdown files can be processed.
+Just put them into the directory along with PDF files.
 3. `PERSIST_DIRECTORY` - this is the path where the ChromaDB will be persisted for later use.
 If no path is set, ChromaDB will by default create its own fodler in path `chroma`

 An example `.env` file might look like: